The Woman in Green: Plot

-He befriends Lydia at the Mesmer Club, suspecting that she is in cahoots with Moriarty.
-She takes him to her house, where he is apparently hypnotized using a pill containing cannabis japonica.
-Moriarty enters and has one of his men cut Holmes with a knife to verify that he is hypnotized.
-He then tells Holmes to write a suicide note (which he does), walk out of Lydia's apartment onto the ledge, and jump to his death.
+Holmes befriends Lydia at the Mesmer Club, a magicians' society, suspecting that she is in cahoots with Moriarty.
+He's taken to her house to be hypnotized, but she asserts he is too anxious to be put under, and insists he take a pill containing cannabis japonica.
+Moriarty enters and has one of his men prick Holmes with a knife to confirm that he is hypnotized.
+He then has Holmes write a suicide note, then walk out onto the upper story ledge of Lydia's apartment, where he will be commanded to jump to his death.